Skaginn3x/framework/docs/getting_started/windows.md

 Creating a developing environment on Windows can be a bit of a hassle, this document should make it easier for anyone setting it up.

 This will cover the following
-1. Make Linux environment with window subsystem for Linux.
+1. Make Linux environment with windows subsystem for Linux.
 2. Setting up a compiler to make new applications (todo)
 3. Use [Cockpit](https://github.com/cockpit-project/cockpit/) to configure new and or current applications of `tfc`
 4. Propose methods for developing `HMI` with `flutter` (todo)